-People often use “sales pipeline” and “sales funnel” interchangeably.
-However, a funnel suggests the number of prospects you're working with steadily drops off as the sales process goes on.
+However, a sales funnel suggests that the number of prospects you're working with will drop consistently as the sales process continues.

 How to Build a Sales Pipeline

-- Awareness: The buyer realizes they have a pain point or opportunity.
+- Awareness.
+The buyer realizes they have a pain point or opportunity.

 To illustrate, check out this hypothetical buyer's journey: